VRGroupRWTH/DaVE/website/content/guide_content.md

 ## DaVE's Architecture ##

 #### Database ####
-The database of DaVE contains a selection of commonly used visualization techniques and provides documentation and addtional resources for them.
+The database of DaVE contains a selection of commonly used visualization techniques and provides documentation and additional resources for them.
 Each entry comes with an easy-to-use, easy-to-extend example that can be downloaded and executed on your local hardware or on HPC clusters with slurm and MPI, provided slurm and singularity/apptainer (or docker) are available.

 ##### Database Structure #####
 DaVE's database is a simple file hierarchy, where each entry is represented by a directory.
 Each example contains further subdirectories.
 The _images_ folder stores all images to show in the gallery view and the example page.
 The _scene_ folder contains information for the interactive preview that some examples provide.
 The _resources_ directory contains all necessary files for executing this example.
 In general, this entails a shell script for execution and in the case of [ParaView](https://www.paraview.org/) visualizations, a Python trace file.
-The description markdown file contains all the text describing the visualization, its appllication, providing additional references and instructions for executing and adapting the example.
+The description markdown file contains all the text describing the visualization, its application, providing additional references and instructions for executing and adapting the example.
 The [visualization.yaml](#visualization-metadata) contains all the information about the tags, which container image to use, which images to show etc..

 ```
 database/